Jurisdiction And Powers Of The Supreme Court Of India

 The Supreme Court’s Special Leave Petition And Extraordinary Jurisdiction

-The Constitution does not outline specific conditions for filing a special leave petition, granting the Supreme Court discretion to entertain appeals under Article 136.
+The Constitution does not outline specific conditions for filing a special leave petition.
+It grants the Supreme Court discretion to entertain appeals under Article 136.

-The Supreme Court utilizes its extraordinary jurisdiction in rare cases involving procedural irregularities or violations of natural justice leading to severe miscarriages of justice.
-It’s crucial to understand that filing a special leave petition is at the discretion of the Court and not a guaranteed right.
+The Supreme Court utilizes its extraordinary jurisdiction in rare cases.
+Thus involves procedural irregularities or violations of natural justice leading to severe miscarriages of justice.
+It’s crucial to understand that filing a special leave petition is at the discretion of the Court.
+It is not a guaranteed right.
 Additionally, such petitions can challenge both final and interlocutory orders from any court or tribunal.

 The Supreme Court’s extraordinary jurisdiction encompasses the ability to hear Public Interest Litigation (PIL).
 PIL allows any socially conscious individual to file a petition to protect public interest.